JosueSalazaku/random-generator/README.md

 #### **Core Features**
 1. **Menu Data Input**:
-   - Horeca owners can add menu items with details (name, price, category).
+  - Horeca owners can upload a menu file containing: Name, Price, and Picture (optional: Category and Ingredients).
+2. **Saved Menu Data**:
+  - Extract and save the data from the uploaded menu file.
+3. **Generate QR Code**:
+  - Create dynamic pages and store the URL in a generated QR code.
-2. **Randomizer Functionality**:
+4. **Randomizer Functionality**:
   - Customers can click a button to get a random suggestion from the menu.
-3. **Optional Filters**:
+5. **Optional Filters**:
   - Allow filtering by category (e.g., drinks, food) or price range.
-4. **User Interface**:
+6. **User Interface**:
-   - Clear and attractive display of the randomly selected item.
+  - Provide a clear and attractive display of the randomly selected item.

 #### **Accessibility Features**
 - Keyboard navigability for buttons and inputs.